-You can create mesh objects from vector objects, with the exception of compound paths and text objects.
+You can create mesh objects from vector objects, except compound paths and text objects.
 You cannot create mesh objects from linked images.

-To improve performance and redraw speed, keep the size of mesh objects to a minimum.
-Complex mesh objects can greatly reduce performance.
-Therefore, it is better to create a few small, simple mesh objects than to create a single, complex mesh object.
-When converting complex objects, use the Create Mesh command for the best results.
+Keep the size of mesh objects to a minimum to improve performance and redraw speed.
+Complex mesh objects can reduce performance.
+Create a few small, simple mesh objects than making a single, complex mesh object.
+If you want to convert complex objects, use the Create Mesh command for the best results.

 When printing mesh objects, spot colors are preserved for EPS, PDF, and PostScript output.